dwrobel/flatcam/README.md

 - added a fix in the Gerber parser when adding the geometry in the self.apertures dict for the case that the current aperture is None (Allegro does that)
 - finished support for internationalization by adding a set of .po/.mo files for the English language.
 Unfortunately the final action can be done only when Beta will be out of Beta (no more changes) or when I will decide to stop working on this app.
-- changed the tooltip for 'feedrate_rapids' parameter to point out that this parameter is useful only for the Marlin postprocessor
+- changed the tooltip for 'feedrate_rapids' parameter to point out that this parameter is useful only for the Marlin preprocessor
 - fix app crash for the case that there are no translation files
 - fixed some forgotten strings to be prepared for internationalization in ToolCalculators
 - fixed Tools menu no longer working due of changes